So, take a look at the key resources you listed, what do they cost?

 This could include gaining intimate knowledge of the particular industry you are targeting, providing customized and personalized service, or possibly generating custom services and products.

 Of course, it’s not as simple as those two extremes.
 Your practice probably falls somewhere in between.

 Meanwhile, you add to your tax knowledge and are able to provide advanced tax and financial planning services which fall into the value pricing model.

 And then there are the actual costs to consider.
-Once you know how your key resources and activities fit together, you can easily calculate or estimate your fixed and variable costs.Once you know how your key resources and activities fit together, you can easily calculate or estimate your fixed… Click To Tweet
+Once you know how your key resources and activities fit together, you can easily calculate or estimate your fixed and variable costs.Once you know how your key resources and activities fit together, you can easily calculate or estimate your fixed and variable costs.
+Click To Tweet

 Besides having to consider fixed and variable costs, the cost structure will take into account the economies of scale such as those that come along with an expanded client base.